privatecore/leetcode/array-string/151-reverse-words-in-a-string/README.md

 A **word** is defined as a sequence of non-space characters.
 The **words** in `s` will be separated by at least one space.

-Return _a string of the words in reverse order concatenated by a single space_.
+Return a string of the words in reverse order concatenated by a single space.

 **Note** that `s` may contain leading or trailing spaces or multiple spaces between two words.
 The returned string should only have a single space separating the words.
 Do not include any extra spaces.